ElenaE873/shortdrills/README.md

 One more user input prompt loop script just for fun with movies, this time :).
 See the "Dictionaries & Loops_multiple conditions" script.

+The Question&Answer loop is a simple loop you can get started with to get a questions and answer sequence to loop through knowing one outcome may only be inevitable if build this way, but it can be expanded and built upon.

 2 - "scriptdrills" Branch:
 This branch contains really basic and simple .py scripts.